 Terms and Conditions

 In submitting this prize entry form, you agree to all the terms and conditions of the BIO Caro Fellowship You also affirm that the work you are submitting is in progress and will not be in production at the time of the annual BIO conference.
 Only one entry per applicant is allowed.
 In submitting this entry form, you affirm that you are the sole author (or, if co-authored, authors) of the work being submitted.
-In the event that you are the winner, you affirm that you will make your best effort to publish your work, and that you will acknowledge the support of BIO’s Caro Fellowship upon publication.
+In the event that you are the winner, you affirm that you will make your best effort to publish your work, and that you will acknowledge the support of BIO’s Caro Fellowship in any publications resulting from the fellowship.
+BIO also requires that you submit a brief paragraph reporting on your progress upon completion of your funded travel.
 All decisions by the judges are final.

 Does memoir qualify?